-But its proximity to the coast also means Clearwater is a destination for hurricanes, which can make finding affordable Florida condo insurance a chore.
+But its proximity to the coast also means Clearwater is a destination for hurricanes, which can make finding affordable Florida HO6 insurance a chore.
 So let’s keep it simple.
 You’ll find out how much our condo insurance costs and what it covers.
 Let’s dive in.

 Although Florida property insurance has a reputation for being expensive, we strive to keep condo costs low by selling directly to you (no outside agents) and using technology to cut overhead inefficiencies.
 We then pass those savings on to you.

 While average costs are useful to give you a general idea of what you might pay, getting a quote is the only way to know exactly what you’ll pay.
 Ultimately, your price depends on a lot of factors, like whether you have a high-rise or low-rise condo, its age, proximity to the coast, and construction.
-For example, in Clearwater, high-rise condos tend to have 30 percent cheaper premiums than low rises.
+For example, in Clearwater, high-rise condos tend to have 30% cheaper premiums than low rises.
 That’s because high-rise buildings tend to be more resilient to hurricane winds.

-A condo insurance policy or HO6 policy differs from a home insurance in one key way: it doesn’t cover the entire structure of your home, only the interior and (almost) everything in it.
+A condo insurance policy or HO6 policy differs from home insurance in one key way: it doesn’t cover the entire structure of your home, only the interior and (almost) everything in it.
 That’s because your homeowners association’s master insurance policy typically covers your unit’s exterior and communal spaces, like hallways, courtyards, or terraces.
 Your condo policy bridges what the master policy doesn’t cover.
 Condo insurance usually covers:

 The Clearwater hurricane season runs from June through November, but peaks in mid-August through September.
 For those who’ve lived in Clearwater for any period of time, you already know that even when storms don’t make a direct hit, damage still follows.